 Your background will be your foundation, but keep in mind that due to the interactive nature of the games your character might evolve in unexpected ways that might not always align with your wishes as a player!

 Your character doesn't need to (and in fact shouldn't) know everything about the setting.
-There is a huge amount of information on the website, however if you are playing a fighter it's unlikely that you know much at all about priests and mages.
-Certainly not their strictures, miracles, spells etc - if you come from a rural village you are unlikely to have ever met a mage, and you might have had one village priest.
-If you're playing a mage, you're unlikely to have good knowledge of the workings of the other guilds.
-The same goes for most fields of knowledge - unless you have a really good IC reason to know things (you were brought up in the temple of the Explorer, you bodyguarded a necromancer once) you probably don't.
-If in doubt, always assume ignorance.
+There is a huge amount of information on the website, but your character is unlikely to have extensive knowledge of aspects of the world and society that do not directly concern them.
+Unless you have a reason in your backstory why you should know about a specific thing (e.g. common knowledge, or how they learnt a specific skill), it's safe to assume ignorance.
 This both keeps things balanced for new players and makes the world more interesting.
 You can model information (and disinformation) flow if your knowledge about the world comes mostly from what others have told you IC.

 Secondly, while in-character, avoid arguments about what the website states should be true in the world - if you need to have a discussion like that, it should be in the OC area.
 Some aspects of the world are deliberately left unspecified, thus leaving space for IC creativity.
 Whatever claims about the world you make, back them up with your character background and remember that other people’s characters might view the world differently or might be misinformed, or even be lying.
 The players themselves might have different levels of understanding of how the world works, or slightly different opinions on it, especially if much of the mechanics is kept a secret meant to be found out in play.